 Parents or carers of children and young people with special educational needs and/or disabilities (SEND) can get worried about taking them to mainstream swimming lessons.

-However, swimming teachers who have qualified with Swim England and are delivering the Learn to Swim Programme correctly understand that everyone should be treated as an individual and will have different needs.
+First and foremost, it’s reassuring to know that swimming teachers who have qualified with Swim England and are delivering the Learn to Swim Programme correctly understand that everyone should be treated as an individual and will have different needs.

 They will adapt their lessons accordingly so that all learners have the opportunity to learn to swim in a mainstream setting and feel included.

 Learners with a SEND will be able to make progress through the Swim England Learn to Swim Programme using the same core Awards scheme for pre-school, children, and adults but may be exempt from some skills where he or she is physically unable to ever achieve them.

 These learners may also receive extra support and encouragement as they make smaller steps.
 This will be done through complementary Awards such as:

 It’s important to remember that different pools have different policies.
 So we do recommend you contact your local pool before booking lessons.

 If you discover your child/person you care for finds mainstream lessons too challenging and isn’t progressing, speak to the swimming co-ordinator at your local pool.

 It could be that they can offer a swimming lesson at a different time when the session is less busy and the teacher will be able to offer more attention.

 Or, they may be able to put a support teacher in the pool to help.
 The centre may also offer 1:1 lessons to get your learner started.